-If you are analysing the amount of waste, greenhouse gases, or water consumed by the company, you can use equivalents.
+If you are analysing the amount of waste, greenhouse gases, or water consumed by the company, you can also use equivalents.
 Compare it to the average amount consumed/produced per person in the country where the company operates.
 Then you can make a simple calculation that estimates how much waste/GHG emissions/water the company makes in terms of people.
 Find more about it in our dedicated guide.

 - Note that comparison should be secondary to the description of the total impact.
-For example, even if a company is doing better than a competitor or industry standards, this does not mean it has an overall positive impact.
-The amount of waste, air pollution, etc. the company is producing may still be quite substantial and hazardous.
+For example, even if a company is doing better than a competitor or industry standards, this does not mean that it has an overall positive impact.
+The amount of waste, air pollution, etc., the company is producing may still be quite substantial and hazardous.
 This should be reflected in your conclusion and your rating.

 Comparisons are not mandatory.
 They should only be used when they follow the standards described above, providing an effective and relevant comparison.